nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version introduces adaptive bitrate (ABR) playback where the player switches between a set of streams with different qualities to accommodate challenging network situations and avoid buffering and frame drops.
 A set of stream sources (entries) is expected inside the 'entries' array of the config's 'source' object.
 Each entry represents an indexed quality step starting with the highest quality at index 0.
-The 'startIndex' property sets the entry that should be used for inializing the playback.
+The 'startIndex' property sets the entry that should be used htmlFor inializing the playback.
 The config's 'source' object now holds an 'options' object to set the ABR 'rule' (algorithm) inside the 'adaption' object and the switch options inside the 'switch' object.
 To manually switch between entries the new 'switchStream' API is used which comes along with 4 new public events and error codes.